Travis Konecny Game Preview: Flyers vs. Oilers

 Konecny Stats vs. the Oilers in 2022-23

-- The Oilers conceded 256 total goals (3.1 per game), ranking 17th in NHL play in goals against.
+- The Oilers ranked 17th in goals against, conceding 256 total goals (3.1 per game) in NHL action.

 - Their +69 goal differential was second-best in the league.